Minaret of Jam

 Summary

-• The minaret stands at a height of over 65 meters and is one of the tallest ancient minarets in the world.
+• It stands over 65 meters tall and is one of the tallest ancient minarets in the world.

-• Once you reach the minaret, it is best to explore the site on foot as there are no public transportation services available.
+• Exploration of the site is best done on foot, as there are no public transportation services available.

 Posted by